drboothtj/gcskewer/README.md

 `pip install gcskewer`

-This will fetch and install the latest version from: LINK
+This will fetch and install the latest version from: https://pypi.org/project/gcskewer/

 You can also install `gcskewer` by cloning this repository.